MolSSI-Education/ab-initio-md/_episodes/06-Velocity-Verlet.md

  <script src="https://unpkg.com/ngl@0.10.4/dist/ngl.js"></script>

 ### Numerically solving Newton's equation of motion
+Now that we have a spline for the interparticle force and the reduced mass of the HF molecule, we are ready to solve Newton's equation of motion for this system!
+As we will see, if the potential is Harmonic (meaning the force is the linear restoring force known from Hook's law), Newton's equation can be solved exactly.
+Our _ab_ _initio_ force is not exactly Harmonic, so we must rely on a numerical solution to Newton's equation.

 If the acceleration, position, and velocity of the bond stretch coordinate are known at some instant in time $$ t_i $$, then the position and velocity can be estimated at some later time $$ t_{i+1} = t_i + \Delta t $$:

 $$ r(t_i + \Delta t) = r(t_i) + v(t_i)\Delta t + \frac{1}{2}a(t_i)\Delta t^2 $$